-It’s World Book Day, so Way out West looks at the benefits of reading, how to become a good reader, and what the great authors themselves have to say about it.
+It’s World Book Day, so Way out West is looking at the benefits of reading, how to become a good reader, and how our reading habits changed during lockdown.

 When it comes to approaching a book, it’s important to dive straight in.
 Although reading is something we do almost constantly in our everyday life, through magazines, newspapers or even page after page of websites online, some of us still find books intimidating and even trick ourselves into thinking reading is difficult.

 Reading is one of the most natural things we do and the process of reading a great book should be no different or harder than reading a newspaper; it’s the effect and what we get out of it that should be more magical!
 So don’t be afraid if not everything makes sense, of even if you find it hard to take everything in.
 Novels are not usually designed to confuse you and trip you up, and you’re supposed be coming up with your own ideas and impression as you go along, not just hearing those of the writer.

 When starting off, don’t be tricked into thinking that you have to read the classics or what’s popular.
 According to a Google study, there are 129,864,880 different books in the world, so it’s not like you can claim there’s nothing out there for you!
 You’ll have no problem finding what interests you.
 Writers will often say they write for themselves, and it’s probably true, but publishers publish books for readers, and as the generations change, they are targeting new and younger audiences.
 Find something that interests you and then go from there.
 With each new thing you read you’ll discover so much more than you would otherwise.